kevinsbello/iscan/README.md

 ## Contents

 - `score_estimator.py`:  Estimates the diagonal of the Hessian of $\log p(x)$ at the provided samples points.
-- `utils.py`: Utility functions for generating synthetic data, and evaluate the results
+- `utils.py`: Utility functions for generating synthetic data, and evaluating the results
 - `shifted_nodes.py`: Implements iSCAN, providing detected shifted nodes.
 - `shifted_edges.py`: Implements the discovery of structural changes (shifted edges).
 - `my_foci.R`: R implementation that uses `FOCI` for finding parents based on given nodes and topological order.

 ## Acknowledgements

 We thank the authors of the [SCORE](https://github.com/paulrolland1307/SCORE/tree/main) for making their code available.
-Part of our code is based on their implementation, specially the `score_estimator.py` file.
+Part of our code is based on their implementation, especially the `score_estimator.py` file.